Jorge Rodríguez (Venezuelan politician): President of the National Assembly of Venezuela

+According to the Financial Times, Rodríguez held talks with the United States government in 2025 to have his sister lead a post-Maduro transitional government, though those talks had included Maduro being allowed to go into exile instead of being captured as he was in the 2026 United States strikes in Venezuela.

 Sanctions

 Rodríguez has been sanctioned by several countries and is banned from entering neighboring Colombia.

 Canada

 On 22 September 2017, Canada sanctioned Rodríguez due to rupture of Venezuela's constitutional order following the 2017 Venezuelan Constituent Assembly election.

 Colombia

-In January 2019, Rodríguez was one of over 200 people with a "close relationship and support for the Nicolás Maduro regime", who were banned from entering the Colombia.
+In January 2019, Rodríguez was one of over 200 people with a "close relationship and support for the Nicolás Maduro regime", who were banned from entering Colombia.

 United States

 The United States sanctioned Rodriguez on 25 September 2018 for his efforts in solidifying President Maduro's power in Venezuela.